Technical information about occurrence reporting

 Use of taxonomy

 To ensure a minimum quality of the data transferred from your reporting system to the national authority, as required by Regulation 376/2014, it is necessary to define not only the attributes to be sent but also the minimum content of those attributes and some basic directions to follow while filling them in.

 These directions should be followed in the use of the RIT:

-- Each attribute in the RIT and each value in the value list contain their definition and own rules of use.
+- Each attribute in the RIT and value list value contain its definition and rules of use.
 Definitions and rules are included in the documentation items in the XSD scheme.
 Your reporting system should use attributes and provide their values consistent with those definitions.

-- Should the information of any attribute be unknown or not relevant, the attribute should be transmitted blank or with the value “Unknown”.
+- Should any attribute's information be unknown or irrelevant, the attribute should be transmitted blank or with the value “Unknown”.
 However, “Unknown” should be only left to those cases where an effort to get the information will be made, and therefore the correct value could be expected in a later report.
 This rule should also apply to those mandatory attributes listed in Annex I of Regulation 376/2014.

-- In a value list with more than one level, always the lowest level in the tree should be envisaged.
+- In a value list with more than one level, the tree's lowest level should always be envisaged.
 However, failing to find an appropriate value in that lowest level, the immediate upper level should be checked.
 This escalation should be iterated until the most adequate value, though more generic, is found.

 - Some attributes may contain more than one value; hence the complete information should be provided.

 - Some attributes allow code value and free text.
 In this case, the free text should be used to complete the coded value where the coded value is not entirely describing the intended information.

 - The free text fields should not contain personal information like the names of individuals.
 In any case, your reporting system may agree with their competent authority deviations from these basic rules.